-In 1996, Lawson began her tenure in the Indiana Senate, where she accomplished significant legislative success.
+Prior to serving as Secretary of State, Lawson served in the Indiana Senate for sixteen years, where she accomplished significant legislative success.
 Respected across the aisle, she quickly earned the admiration of her colleagues and made history in 2006 when she was selected as the first woman to serve as Majority Floor Leader in the Indiana Senate.

-Before joining the Indiana Senate, Lawson served as Hendricks County Clerk of the Circuit Court.
+Before joining the Indiana Senate, Lawson served as Clerk of the Hendricks County Circuit Court for eight years.
 During her tenure, she was named elections administrator of the year by the Indiana State Election Board and clerk of the year by the Indiana Clerk’s Association, both in 1993.

 As a public servant, Lawson has been a true inspiration to women in government, an agent of change for Indiana counties and a determined advocate for the prevention of diseases that would rob us of our loved ones.
 In addition to her public work, she and her husband Jack own Lawson & Company, an auctioneer and real estate company.